haganbt/pepp/README.md

   - [Demographic Baseline](#demographic-baseline)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# PEPP
-PYLON Exporter ++ is a utility for exporting data from DataSift PYLON as either JSON or CSV format, optionally saving to disk.
-PEPP also supports the ability to automatically generate Tableau workbooks and comes equiped with a number of use case driven examples out of the box.

-It is the goal of this utility to support any type of analysis requests using a config (not code) approach.

-Features:

- * Simplified JSON config "recipe" approach
- * Export as JSON or CSV
- * Multi-index query
- * Result set merging
- * Result set to query inheritance
- * Request queue with concurrency limit
- * Automated Tableau workbook generation

 # Quick Start